-Fidelity is introducing a video interview for its 2019 graduate intake, replacing the telephone interview that was previously used.
+Fidelity introduced video interviews for its 2019 graduate intake, replacing the telephone interview that was previously used.
 Dave explains: ‘It’s a pre-recorded video format, and there’ll be a combination of strengths-based questions and motivation questions.’

 Dave offers the following advice for candidates preparing for the video interview:

 - Take into account what is visible on the screen; for example, make sure the background is appropriate.